pofnor/number-comma-formatter/README.md

 ```
-This will execute the test cases and ensure that the Numeral Comma Formatter is working as expected.
+This will execute the test cases and ensure that the Number Comma Formatter is working as expected.

 ## Special Thanks
 A heartfelt expression of respect and gratitude to [Mary139](https://github.com/mary139) as a mentor.
 Your guidance and mentorship have been instrumental in the development of this project, and your wisdom has left a lasting impact.
 Thank you for being an inspiring mentor.